Skip to Content

 The Hoodoos are just as much about the views!

 The trail is 4 kilometers long (2.5 miles) in total.
-At the top of the ridge, there is a couple of hoodoos that are pretty neat to check out too!
-From the hoodoos, you just head downhill until you pass a cemetery and get back onto the trail.
-Otherwise, just walk back the same way you came.
+At the top of the ridge, there are a couple of hoodoos that are pretty neat to check out too!
+From the hoodoos, we headed downhill until we passed a cemetery and got back onto the trail.
+Otherwise, you could also just walk back the same way you came.

 Although it isn’t my favorite trail in Canmore, it is a good option for those looking to stay close to town and wanting to see hoodoos too!